Super Nintendo / Famicom Architecture

 In the end, the Apple IIGS and the Super Nintendo became the only major adopters of the 65C816 CPU.

-Meanwhile, Nintendo was enjoying a good relationship with Ricoh and their set of bespoken chips for the NES.
-I haven’t found the exact document outlining what connected Ricoh with WDC, but what I can confirm is that at some point in time, WDC agreed to license their 65C816 designs to Ricoh [1].
-Consequently, the latter tailored it to the new requirements of the Super Nintendo and became the Ricoh 5A22, exclusively supplied to Nintendo.
+Meanwhile, Nintendo was enjoying a good relationship with Ricoh and their set of bespoke chips for the NES.
+I haven’t found the exact document outlining what connected Ricoh to WDC, but what I can confirm is that at some point in time, WDC agreed to license their 65C816 designs to Ricoh [1].
+Consequently, the latter tailored it to meet the new requirements of the Super Nintendo, it became the Ricoh 5A22 and was exclusively supplied to Nintendo.

 The new CPU